How much import duty do I have to pay?

 (Non-)Preferential Tariff Quota

-If you come across the ‘Preferential tariff quota’ field for your import country and product, a reduction in import duties applies to the import of a certain quantity of the product into the EU.
+Do you see the ‘Preferential tariff quota’ field for your import country and product?
+Then a reduction in import duties applies to the import of a certain quantity of the product into the EU.
 In order to be eligible for this, you need an origin document or declaration (see column ‘Conditions’).
 Once the quantity has been reached, you pay the customs tariff written in the column ‘Third country duty' from that moment on.
-See column 'Quota order number' for more information about the quota.
+In the column 'Quota order number' you can see the quantity still remaining within the quota.

-If you see a 'Non-preferential tariff quota' field, you will need an additional document to qualify for a reduction in import duties (assuming your import falls within the tariff quota).
+Do you see a 'Non-preferential tariff quota' field?
+Then you will need an additional document to qualify for a reduction in import duties (assuming your import falls within the tariff quota).
 See the column ‘Conditions’ to find out what type of document you need.
-This may for example be, import certificates for certain agricultural products or certificates of authenticity for handmade products.
+This may be, for example, import certificates for certain agricultural products or certificates of authenticity for handmade products.

 Definitive anti-dumping duty and other measures

-There also is a public user manual for the customs tariff database.
-If you need help, call the Tax Information Line (0800-0543) for assistance.
+There is a public user manual for the customs tariff database.
+If you need help, you can also call Dutch Customs on 0800 01 43 or, if you are calling from abroad, +31 055 538 5389.

 European Commission’s Access2Markets